 WGC Writing Room Intensive

-WGC WRITING ROOM INTENSIVE: IN THE WRITING ROOM ON KIM’S CONVENIENCE with INS CHOI AND KEVIN WHITE
+WGC WRITING ROOM INTENSIVE WITH INS CHOI AND KEVIN WHITE

-Call for applications!
-Delegates of the TSC 2017 who register before Friday, March 24 will have the opportunity to apply to join Ins Choi and Kevin White, co-creators of CBC’s KIM’S CONVENIENCE, in a Mock Writers Room Intensive on Thursday, April 20, from 10:00am until 4:00pm.
+Eight participants will join Ins Choi and Kevin White, co-creators of CBC’s KIM’S CONVENIENCE, in a Mock Writers Room Intensive on Thursday, April 20, from 10:00am until 4:00pm.
 Participants will then join Ins and Kevin on stage at the conference for a special session on Saturday, April 22, 2017, where the team will finish breaking their episode and present their ideas to the audience at the TSC – exploring the process of breaking story in the room.
-This opportunity gives participants the opportunity to work with two of Canada’s top show creators!
+This opportunity gives participants the opportunity to work with two of Canada’s top show creators.

 Co-Creator/Writer/Executive Producer, KIM'S CONVENIENCE